First Year Curriculum

 Every new ONU Law student is assigned both a student peer advisor and a faculty advisor upon entering the law school.
 Students are encouraged to use their advisors when in need of advice or guidance during their first year or for assistance in the transition to law school.
 Your faculty advisor will follow you through all three years of law school to assist in course planning for your law school career and beyond.

-All first-year students are assigned to one of two sections consisting of approximately 45 people.
+All first-year students are assigned to one of two sections.
 During their first year, students will share nearly every course with the members of this section and will be encouraged to form study groups within their section for outside class debates, discussion and study.
 Every student will have two first-year courses, Legal Research and Writing and Legal Problem Solving and Analysis, which will meet in smaller sections consisting of approximately 15-20 students.
 Small sections allow students the opportunity to get to know their professors and provide the opportunity to easily interact and engage with fellow classmates.

 FIRST YEAR CURRICULUM OVERVIEW